 Integration is as follows:

-• At the end, you will take an exam.
+• At the end, you take an exam.
 Or you will have a final interview with the municipality.

 Cost